-In carrying out its mission, the Corning Community College Archives will:
+In carrying out its mission, the SUNY Corning Community College Archives will:

 Almost every office or department on campus produces records of historical significance, defined as any record that documents the decision-making process, sets or makes policy, or provides evidence of a major activity.
 Think about what records 'tell the story' of your office or department.